 - View as map

-Heritage Office, Laois County Council, Portlaoise, Laois, Republic of Ireland
+Heritage Office, Laois County Council, Portlaoise, Laois,

-A carved, Romanesque doorway makes this the most elegant round tower in Ireland.
-The round tower was built some time in the 1100s, on the site of a religious community founded by St. Mochua around 600.
+A carved, Romanesque doorway makes the Timahoe Round Tower in County Louth the most elegant round tower in Ireland.
+Built at some point in the 1100s, it’s located on the site of a religious community founded by Saint Mochua around 600.

 Near the village of Timahoe in a broad fertile valley in County Laois stands the Timahoe Round Tower, a stunningly carved example of 12th-century stonework.
 An extraordinarily carved doorway makes this the most elegant round tower in Ireland: Romanesque-style carvings of human heads, with flowing beards and moustaches, decorate the main entrance, about five metres from the ground.

 It remains unclear why the monks at Timahoe put so much time into carving such a beautiful doorway; smaller carvings also decorate a second storey window.
 They may have designed it to display a sacred relic to pilgrims, it’s also thought the elegant decoration could reflect other monastery buildings that have since disappeared from the site.